When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Benefits of Singing to Babies Icon

-• Bonding: When you sing to your baby, you instinctively make eye contact and smile, and you may be cuddling at the time, too.
-This strengthens the emotional bond between you and your child.
+• Emotional bonding: When you sing, you often make eye contact and cuddle.
+This strengthens the attachment and trust between you and your baby.

-• Reading readiness: While you are promoting basic language development, you are also developing a foundation for learning to read.
+• Reading readiness: Promoting basic language awareness now builds a strong foundation for learning to read later.

 Bedtime Songs to Sing to Your Baby